When I start working on my Christmas cards every year, I find myself wishing for a really awesome photo.

 Second, enlist the help of your members and collect the photos they take!
 There are some great ideas on how to do this in our blog post about Advent photo-a-day challenges.

 Remember, this list is only a starting point.
 Use the ideas to inspire you!
-Capture what is genuine and wonderful about your church this season and you’ll find it that much easier to pair great images with your church communications in 2016.
+Capture what is genuine and wonderful about your church this season and you’ll find it that much easier to pair great images with your church communications the next year.

 What photos do you like to capture at your church?
 Tell us in the comments below!